 - They move around.

 This was the state of the art in 2001, and it was a great start, but it didn’t tell us anything about why all these characteristics were being selected for.
-Unfortunately, researchers, instead of looking at both the ‘seed and soil‘, decided that it was just random luck that every breast cancer in the world looked like each other, even though genetically, they were completely different.
-That is, all the best cancer minds in the world thought that everything about cancer could be explained by “a few hundred random mutations in gene expression that all happened to look and act exactly the same”.
+Unfortunately, researchers, instead of focusing on both the ‘seed and soil‘, focused on genetic mutations, and what I call “dumb luck.”
+That is, the common belief was that everything about cancer could be explained by “a few hundred random mutations in gene expression that all happened to look and act exactly the same”.
 Not impressed.
 That might explain why so little progress has happened in cancer biology.

 But it did set the stage for others to wonder why all cancers looked the same.
 They grow.
 They are immortal.
 They move around.
 It reminds me of something.
 There are other cells that are exactly like this.
 But what are these cells?
 Reaching back into the mists of time, they look almost exactly like primordial single celled organisms.
 Whaaat?
 This cancer story is getter more bizarre by the minute.
 Stay tuned.